Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-it takes about a decade to replace every cell in the human body; this is only really important if you eat animals do you eat animals? some people say no, when they really mean yes you are what you eat; not just karma, dharma,.. s/timeless child/space child/ nanana spaceman; space ship nana nanana  na nana na
+it takes about a decade to replace every cell in the human body; this is only really important if you eat animals do you eat animals? some people say no, when they really mean yes you are what you eat; not just karma, dharma,.. s/timeless child/space (child|girl)/ nana nana nana nana spaceman; space ship nana nanana  na nana na s/nana/nano/